cbryant24/chapivia/src/components/element/README.md

 To use a styled-react-modal import both the `ModalProvider, Modal` components.
 Set the `<ModalProvider></ModalProvider>` at the level you want to render the modal.

+//TODO: [ADD CODE TO SHOW isOpen takes a boolean value]
+//TODO: [ADD CODE to show what toggleModal does]
+//TODO: [ADD DOCUMENTATIO only a single child can be passed]
 ```javascript
 import { ModalProvider, Modal } from 'react-styled-everything';